Boson sampling with ultracold atoms in a programmable optical lattice: Scaling law of an atom-boson-sampling machine

 The second mechanism leading to the loss of atoms is given by inelastic collisions of atoms occupying the same lattice site.
 Inelastic collisions cause the atoms to change their hyperfine state \cite{Mies:1996,Leo:1998,Chin:2000}, and to acquire kinetic energy, thus leaving the motional ground state where they are initially prepared.
 Such inelastic collisions typically result in the loss of atoms from the trap because of the large energy separation between hyperfine states (several $\si{\mega\hertz}$ between adjacent $m_F$ states, $9.2\,\si{\giga\hertz}$ between different $F$ states, expressed in frequency units).
-Three-body collisions are neglected because the probability of trios (and even higher occupations) compared to that of pairs is negligible in the limit of large $N$ (see Appendix~\ref{app:Pair}).
+Three-body collisions are neglected because the probability of three (and more) particles occupying the same lattice site compared to that of pairs is negligible in the limit of a large number of modes (see Appendix~\ref{app:Pair}).
 To account for the two-atom lossy collisions, we introduce the survival probability of a pair of atoms located in the same lattice site, given by $\exp{(-t/\tau_{\rm TB})}$, where $\tau_{\rm TB}$ is the mean lifetime limited by two-body collisions.
 Note that for simplicity we use the same constant $\tau_\text{TB}$ without differentiating between the three possible spin configurations of the two bosons occupying the same site.
 To estimate the number of pairs of atoms that can collide onsite, we make the conservative assumption that all states of $N$ bosons have equal probability of being occupied at every time step.
-Thereby, we overestimate the probability of inelastic collisions at the initial steps since the atoms are first prepared in different sites.
-Under the above assumption of uniform distribution and in the limiting case of large $N$, the probability of finding $k$ sites occupied by exactly a pair of atoms can be estimated as $P_k=(3/2)^k/e^{3/2}k!$ (Appendix~\ref{app:Pair}).
-For example, $k=0$ refers to the case where all atoms occupy distinct lattice sites (collisionless subspace).
-The overall survival probability per time step, limited by two-body lossy collisions, can thus be obtained by the evaluating the following sum,
+This is a conservative assumption, which overestimates the probability of inelastic collisions at the initial steps since the atoms are first prepared in different sites.
+Based on these assumptions, the probability of finding $k$ sites occupied by exactly a pair of atoms can be estimated as $P_k=e^{-3/2}(3/2)^k/k!$ (see Appendix~\ref{app:Pair}).
+For example, $P_0$ is the probability of the collisionless subspace, where all atoms occupy distinct lattice sites.
+Thus, the survival probability per time step, limited by two-body lossy collisions, is obtained by the evaluating the following sum,